Juliette Hardy

 Our first appointment...

-If we decide we want to work together, I will confirm our first appointment in writing (usually via email) and you will be asked to agree to my terms of counselling (my client agreement) which will include my cancellation terms.
-Everything will be provided prior to your first appointment but please do ask if there is anything you are unsure of.
+I will confirm our first appointment in writing (usually via email) and you will be asked to agree to my terms of counselling (my client agreement) which will include confidentiality, data protection, cancellation terms etc. Everything will be provided prior to your first appointment but please do ask if there is anything you are unsure of.

 My session fees...